 Full of plot twists and details that keep you on the edge of your seat, this book faces head-on questions people might find difficult to ask themselves.
 This book is thought-provoking and full of philosophical questions.
 The characters are well-developed and easy to connect with, no matter who you are.
 This is an incredible book that is full of emotion, suspense, and thrill.

 This book from the beginning drew me in.
 It was intricately written and had me on the edge of my seat the entire time I was reading it, always wanting more.
 The book promotes you to think about life and our space here on earth while telling a beautiful story, keeping the reader locked in.
 If you like psychological thriller meets a spiritual idea then I would highly recommend giving this book a read!!!

 Reading about reincarnation puts a lump in my throat, especially when family and distance is involved.
 Science fiction describes reality in ways other stories cannot.
 There is less of a clever ploy and more of a story about being alive in Avery's "The One Apart."
 I love stories that fuse spiritual sort of creepy concepts into human reality.

-Fiction, Suspense, Adventure, Psychological Suspense, Inspirational, Family Life, Fantasy, Literary, Metaphysical, Mystery, New Weird, Psychological, Religion, Speculative, Supernatural, Urban Fantasy, Visionary, Psychological Drama, Science Fiction, Contemporary Fantasy, Soft Science Fiction, *ebook, Quest Fantasy, Heroic Fantasy, High Fantasy, Science Fantasy, Philosophical, Quantum Fiction, Existential, New Age, New Thought, Novel
+Fiction, Suspense, Adventure, Psychological Suspense, Inspirational, Family Life, Fantasy, Literary, Metaphysical, Mystery, New Weird, Psychological, Religion, Speculative, Supernatural, Urban Fantasy, Visionary, Psychological Drama, Science Fiction, Contemporary Fantasy, Soft Science Fiction, *ebook, *paperback, Quest Fantasy, Heroic Fantasy, High Fantasy, Science Fantasy, Philosophical, Quantum Fiction, Existential, New Age, New Thought, Novel